Backup Chain Detect

-For Forward incremental backup method, the active backup chain is the one that has not yet been sealed with a new full backup file.
-To move data to the capacity extent, an active backup chain must be reset, that is, transformed into inactive.
+For forward incremental backup method, the active backup chain is the one that has not yet been sealed with a new full backup file.

 Note that Veeam Backup & Replication will not transfer to the capacity tier the corrupted restore points and the files dependent on those.
 For more information on the corrupted restore points, see Health Check for Backup Files.

 The same applies to the backup chains created with the reverse-incremental method.
 In this case, all the .vrb files starting from the third restore point will be considered inactive automatically.
 Thus, you do not need to create an active full (nor synthetic full) backup manually unless you want to offload all the restore points including the most recent .vbk file and the first two .vrb files.